Lake Kegonsa State Park RV & Campground Guide

 There are five miles of hiking trails in Lake Kegonsa State Park.
 They range in length from the 0.1-mile Wetland Boardwalk Trail with a wildlife viewing platform to the 1.3-mile accessible Prairie Trail.
 The 0.5-mile Lakeshore Trail follows the shoreline between the beach and boat launch.
 People of all ages enjoy the 0.3-mile Bluebird Trail, which is a grass-covered pathway through the woods and picnic area.

 While motorized boats are not allowed on Lake Kegonsa, you can enjoy a kayak trip along the shore.
 This is also the perfect place for a canoe ride.
 The boat launch makes boating here convenient, and the lake is large enough that it rarely feels crowded.

 Lake Kegonsa State Park has a swimming beach that includes a concession stand and equipment rentals but has no lifeguards on duty.
 Visitors can enjoy the nearby picnic area.

 Lake Kegonsa State Park

-From Madison, take Highway 12/18 east.
-Turn right onto County Highway AB and then turn left onto County Highway MN.
-Turn right onto Door Creek Road and follow it to the park.
+When coming from Madison, take Highway 12/18 East.
+Take a right onto County Highway AB, followed by a left onto County Highway MN.
+Turn right onto Door Creek Road, which leads into the park.